 Empty Homes and their impact on communities as well as the benefits of bringing empty homes back into use, crosses several community planning themes such as building stronger communities, community safety, environment, work and enterprise, regeneration and community involvement.
-It is therefore important to understand the role of empty homes in helping to deliver local outcomes and to ensure there is empty homes representation within the CPP to create a partnership approach to bringing homes back into use.
+It is therefore important to understand the role empty homes can play in helping to deliver local outcomes and to seek empty homes representation within the CPP, where this is not already in place, to encourage a partnership approach to bringing homes back into use.